-What does an Addiction Counselor in North Dakota do?
+What does a licensed Addiction Counselor LAC in North Dakota state do?
 What is Their Job Role?

-As you begin your professional career, working as a substance abuse counselor, the state of North Dakota has particular rules and regulations you need to follow.
-This keeps you in good standing with the state.
+As you begin your professional career working as a licensed addiction counselor, the state has particular rules and regulations you need to follow.
+This keeps you in good standing as a counselor in North Dakota.

-Before you begin to work, you’ll need to apply for your license.
+Before you begin to work in North Dakota, you’ll need to apply for your license.
 If this is your first position as a counselor, you’ll receive a temporary license that covers you before you take your licensing exam.

-It’s pretty likely that you decided to enter the counseling field before starting college.
+It’s pretty likely that you decided to enter the licensed addiction counselor field before starting college.
 If you had this plan in mind, you received advising from a faculty member who guided you about the required classes you needed.
-These courses gave you the foundation for your career—from the theory to the practical, you learned about human development, counseling methods and how addiction develops and grows.
+These courses gave you the foundation for your career—from the theory to the practical, you learned about human development, licensed addiction counselor methods and how addiction develops and grows.
 The classes you took will also help you as you study for your licensure examination.
 Keep your textbooks, because you will be reviewing from them as you prepare for this all-important test.

-Even experienced substance abuse counselors are expected to undergo clinical supervision.
+Even experienced licensed addiction counselors are expected to undergo clinical supervision.
 A more-experienced counselor will direct your clinical supervision.
 In fact, this person may even be your direct supervisor in the facility where you work.

-Once you have taken your licensure exam, you’re not done with learning.
-North Dakota, as well as every other state in the U.S., requires its professional counselors to take part in educational opportunities.
+In North Dakota, once you have taken your licensure exam, you’re not done with learning.
+North Dakota, as well as every other state in the U.S., requires its professional substance abuse counselors to take part in educational opportunities.
 From seminars to training conferences, you need to apply to take continuing education courses.
 Keep track of your continuing education hours, because you’ll need to document each class or seminar you took part in.
-Every two years, you’ll have to submit your continuing education hours so you can renew your license to practice.
+Every two years, you’ll have to submit your continuing education hours so you can renew your North Dakota license to practice.

 North Dakota Licensing & Certifications for Associates & Independent Counselors

 In July of 2016, North Dakota altered its licensure levels.
-Before this date, the state had only one substance abuse counselor level—licensed addiction counselor.
+Before this date, North Dakota had only one substance abuse counselor level— licensed addiction counselor.

-The licensing board (North Dakota Board of Addiction Counseling Examiners, or NDBACE) decided that, if its addiction counselors were categorized in tiered levels, then out-of-state counselors would find it much easier to obtain their needed licensing so they could begin to work right away.
+The licensing board (North Dakota State Board of Addiction Counseling, or NDBACE) decided that, if its licensed addiction counselors were categorized in tiered levels, then out-of-state counselors would find it much easier to obtain their needed licensing so they could begin to work right away.

-Under the old method, addiction counselors were required to complete additional clinical or academic training before they could begin working.
-This put a strain on incoming counselors, as well as the state.
+Under the old method, licensed addiction counselors were required to complete additional clinical or academic training before they could begin working.
+This put a strain on incoming counselors, as well as North Dakota.

 Students still in college are now able to remain in trainee status for an additional year as they complete their educations.